amarjit-paul/dynamoDB-intergrated-serverless-architecture-solution-/README.md

 A simple app using –

-1.User name enters
+1.User name enters.
-2.Data stored iin DynamoDB
+2.Data stored iin DynamoDB.
-3.Response shown in UI
+3.Response shown in UI.

 # what i implemented ?